 How did I afford it?
 Flight training is very expensive, so I understand this question.
 When I started my training in 2008, there was a Dutch bank that offered ‘pilot loans’.
 If you got accepted in a flight academy, you could apply for a loan at this bank to fund your studies.
-I afforded my flight training by getting a loan, and as we speak I am still paying off this debt.
+I afforded my flight training by getting a loan, and it took me 11 years to pay it off.
 The bank now stopped with this construction, so these ‘pilot loans’ are something from the past.

 I started flight training in october 2008; this was exactly the start of the ‘global financial crisis’.
 All I could do now, was study hard: get the highest grades possible, and pass all my exams at once.
 I knew getting a job at the end of the course would be extremely difficult.
 In 2010, when I graduated, the market was full of cadet pilots, and hardly any jobs, not even for experienced pilots.
 Welcome in the pool of unemployed cadets.